 Care Tips for Hostas

-Hostas are commonly planted in rows as edging plants to form borders in a landscape design.
+Hostas are commonly planted in rows as edging plants to form borders in landscape design.
 They are reasonably low-maintenance, not least of all because their dense foliage crowds out much would-be weed growth around them, making hostas an effective ground cover (you will still have to supplement with mulch, however).
 But do not mistake "low-maintenance" for "no-maintenance."
 You should implement the following tips to ensure that you are caring for your hostas properly.

 - Hostas need a lot of water.
 They grow best with good drainage but will stand for some clay.